Press Info | Press Releases | Background | Facts | Images | Stories | Links & Embeds

 EepyBird is a company that explores creativity, and in particular, the ways in which ordinary objects can do extraordinary things.
 They are the creators of one of the best-known viral videos of all time, “The Extreme Diet Coke & Mentos Experiments,” as well as “The Extreme Sticky Note Experiments,” which transformed over 250,000 sticky notes into cascading waterfalls of color.

-EepyBird’s most recent creation is The Coke Zero & Mentos Rocket Car, a vehicle that propels a human using nothing but the power of Coke & Mentos.
-And it currently propels the pilot over 200 feet.
+One of EepyBird’s recent creations is The Coke Zero & Mentos Rocket Car, a vehicle that propels a human using nothing but the power of Coke & Mentos.
+It currently propels the pilot over 200 feet.

 In their laboratory deep in the woods of Buckfield, Maine, Fritz Grobe and Stephen Voltz and their creative team experiment with Coke & Mentos, sticky notes, paper airplanes, shampoo, and more.
 They spend countless hours searching for ways to transform these things from everyday life into something new, into something unforgettable.